mukherjeesrabana99/Project-Management-Portal/README.md

 - **Client Management**: Manage all clients
 - **Projects**: View and manage all projects
 - **Activity**: Comprehensive activity logs

-## 🎯 Key Improvements & Fixes

-### Recent Updates (v1.1.0)
-- **Role-Based Access**: Fixed project visibility to ensure clients see only their projects and users see only assigned projects
-- **Profile Management**: Users and clients can now manage their profile information directly
-- **Admin Dashboard**: New settings and reports pages for administrators
-- **Query Performance**: Resolved SQL GROUP BY issue affecting the `/api/project/assigned` endpoint
-- **Frontend Framework**: Upgraded React Query to v5 with proper syntax (mutationFn, isPending, etc.)
-- **Security**: Enhanced password change functionality with secure validation

-### Fixed Issues
-- ✅ SQL `ONLY_FULL_GROUP_BY` error on assigned projects endpoint
-- ✅ React Query v5 `defaultMutationOptions` TypeError
-- ✅ Project visibility not respecting user roles
-- ✅ Client profile field mapping for form submissions

 ### Backend
 ```bash